dhappy/TRWBL/v12/TRWBL/teams/by/reveal/Game Someone.md

 Every decision he has made through the course of the last few weeks has been intimately influenced by the people running The Game.

-## Jenni’s Induction
+## J’s Induction

-I want to script a couple lives like that, starting with my once finacée, Jennifer Lyn Pearson, who absolutely should get a captainship.
+I want to script a couple lives like that, starting with my once finacée, J.L.P., who absolutely should get a captainship.

-I'd like to put Jenni through an absolutely bizarre week which culminates with me asking her to marry me with a ring in tow this time.
+I'd like to put J. through an absolutely bizarre week which culminates with me asking her to marry me with a ring in tow this time.

 I was very preoccupied with The Revolution throughout much of our relationship & was decidedly distracted.

-I want to find out what city she's in & go be homeless there with perhaps occasional flights to stops to organize logistics.
+I want to find out what city she's in & go be homeless there with perhaps occasional flights out to organize logistics.